rlgraph/rlgraph/docs/agents.rst

 .. figure:: images/agents-in-environment.png
    :alt: Left: One single agent in a grid-world environment.
 Right: Two (friendly or cooperative) agents in the same environment at the same time.

-   Left: One single agent in a grid-world environment.
-Right: Two (friendly or cooperative) agents in the same environment at the same time, each one possibly making their own observations, picking their own actions and receiving their own rewards.
+   **Left:** One single agent (the guy on field 4) in a grid-world environment.
+   **Right:** Two (certainly non-adversarial) agents in the same environment at the same time, each one making their own observations, picking their own actions and receiving their own rewards.

 The Agent Base Class